Particular/docs.particular.net/Content/NServiceBus/one-way-send-only-endpoints.md

 ---
 title: One Way/Send Only Endpoints
-summary: "Use â€œSend only modeâ€\x9D for endpoints whose only purpose is sending messages, "
+summary: Use "Send only mode" for endpoints whose only purpose is sending messages
 tags:
 - SendOnly
 ---